nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries}
+* Include links to the original source as well

 --------------------------------------------------------------------------------------------------------------------